-We finished our run across Vermont!
-Thank you to everyone who has encouraged us on this adventure to support refugees.
+We finished our run across Vermont on August 7th, 2017.
+Thank you to everyone who has encouraged us on this adventure to support USCRI Vermont.
 Stay tuned to hear what Running for Refuge is planning next!

 Running for Refuge recently sponsored the creation of a video to combat bias and discrimination against Islam.

 The film is an attempt to humanize a religion that is often viewed through a lens of fear, reiterate the difference between the doctrines of a society's religion versus those of its culture, and promote global tolerance.